-At an overall level there would be considerable benefit in developing a greater understanding of the Island's wider cultural scene amongst all key participants, professional and voluntary.
+Overall there would be considerable benefit in developing a greater understanding of the Island's wider cultural scene amongst all key participants.
 Whilst this is not an easy task, some important steps can be taken to harness interests and energies more effectively.
 This will be important, for example, in developing cultural tourism.